abonello/project-1/README.md

 2. script.js link - append hello world div using jQuery.
 Checked in Chrome.
 Pass
 Noticed that links for bootstrap (both css and js are not loading.)
 3. Changed links for bootstrap - now loading.
 Checked with Chrome.
+4. Gave (main sections) divs a temp class with a border and some height.
+Pass Checked with Chrome.
+5. When I click the Tell me more button for the composition section, a new div is displayed below the activities section.
+Pass
+6. Test that all other buttons work.
+Pass.
+All
+7. The code for scrolling to the newly displayed info is working well.
+Pass.
+Checked with Chrome

+I want to be able to hide this when another section is selected or the extra info is dismissed.
+When this happens I want the page to scroll to the top of the activities if the extra info is dismissed.